solo-io/gloo-gateway-use-cases/multitenant/README.md

 So we conclude that there are a couple of potential issues.
 * Routes can be "lost" when there are `VirtualService` conflicts between resources, even with as few as two tenants.

-* Race conditions between `VirtualService` resources, say in parallel branches of CI/CD pipelines, can result in the same logical configurations exhibiting different routing behaviors, and without any indication of a problem.
+* Race conditions between `VirtualService` resources, say in parallel branches of CI/CD pipelines, can result in the same logical configurations exhibiting different routing behaviors, non-deterministically, and without any indication of a problem.

 While there are certainly techniques to manage these scenarios in open-source Istio, we would like to avoid them altogether with tenant-friendly techniques like routing delegation.
 Let's see how we might approach this with a value-added layer like Gloo Platform.